mikebgrep/forkapi/forkapi-docs/docs/clients.md

 === "SSL"
     You need to have valid certificates for your domain and subdomain.This files should be copied in the `nginx/ssl` folder.
 The files are `fullchain.pem` and `privkey.pem` (names need to be the same).
-    At this step you must open the `docker-compose.yml` file and uncomment all commented sections on lines `6`, `11` and `15`.
-    Don't forget to comment the others on lines `5` and `16`. <br>
-    That all run the docker compose and wait the docker do his job.
+    Choice `DEPLOYMENT_TYPE` variable accordingly of the Database type `postgres-ssl` or `sqlite-ssl` <br>
+    Add your domain names in `nginx/forkapi-ssl.nginx.conf` on lines `3` and `20` for the FE service and on line `11` and `51` for the BE service.
     ``` bash
+    $ sudo chomd +x compose.sh
-    $ docker compose up
+    $ sudo ./compose.sh up
     ```

-3.You can access the API admin panel and the FE from the links `DOMAIN_NAME_NGINX` and `DOMAIN_NAME_NGINX_API` that was setup  in the `.env` file
+3.You can access the API admin panel and the FE from the links added in the `nginx` configuration files

-4.Create superuser as following this step [docs](https://mikebgrep.github.io/forkapi/first-request/#creating-superuser) as the registration from the UI is not available.
+4.Login into the app with the default user `email:admin@example.com`, `password:ChangeMe` you can update this values after the first login in Profile screen.
+Currently, there no signup implemented so you can add another user is from the admin panel.

+??? tip "compose.sh arguments"

+    This is the available compose.sh arguments
+    ``` bash
+    $ sudo ./compose.sh 'up' #Start the containers
+    $ sudo ./compose.sh 'down' #Remove the container
+    $ sudo ./compose.sh 'down --volumes' #Remove the containers volumes
+    $ sudo ./compose.sh 'build' #Build the images
+    $ sudo ./compose.sh 'build --no-cache' #Build without cache
+    ```

 ## Final thoughts
 There a number of different options you can do as using different domain for the BE that is not subdomain of the FE domain name.